Kailash2007-lab/snakegame/README.md

 - The game ends if the snake runs into the walls or itself.
 - Click the "Restart" button to start a new game.

+## Features

+- The "Restart" button is styled with CSS to have a red background and changes color on hover.
+- The button has a scaling effect when hovered over or clicked, providing a more interactive experience.

 ## Files

 - `index.html`: The HTML file that contains the structure of the game.